 Importantly, the response labels need to match exactly those used in your predictive model, otherwise the prediction will be NA for that record.

 The column names need to also match the variable names used in your predictive model.
-The variable name is found under Properties > GENERAL > Name when you select a variable in the Data Sets tree:
+The variable name is found under General > General > Name when you select a variable in the Data Sources tree:

 Set up your prediction calculation